Sequim Locally Grown Mercantile

 Increase your food security: When you buy locally grown produce and other items from local growers you are increasing your local food security and eliminating unknown sources of food.

-Provide learning opportunities: Locally Grown supporters provide member growers the means to help educate our community about the importance of sustainable agriculture.
+Provide learning opportunities: Sequim Locally Grown Mercantile supporters provide member growers the means to help educate our community about the importance of sustainable agriculture.

 Supporting a way of life: The number of small farms in the United States has decreased dramatically in the last decade.
 Please help us preserve an honest and worthy means of making a living.